 These are fleets of twin-hull City Cats and City Hopper monohull ferries which are both being run by the City Council of Brisbane.
 The chargeless ferries manoeuvre the span of water bodies from the University of Queensland St. Lucia to Northshore Hamilton, chugging across at 30 minutes intervals, from dawn to dusk.
-The highlight of the ride takes place when the elegant City cat trolls along the river every 15 minutes with flashes that make a spellbinding view, especially at nights.
-For this type, slight charges apply, based on the ticket type, area and period of travelling.
+The highlight of the ride takes place when the elegant City cat trolls along the river every 15 minutes with flashes that make a spellbinding view, especially at night.
+For this type, slight charges apply, based on the ticket type, area, and period of travelling.

 2. British – Columbia Ferry